Robert B. Anderson: Marriage and children

 Anderson married Ollie Mae Rawlins on April 10, 1935.
 The couple had two sons, Gerald Lee and James Richard.
 The Anderson family later moved to Cleburne, Texas.
-Ollie Anderson died in Greenwich, Connecticut of Alzheimer disease on May 31, 1987.
+Ollie Anderson died in Greenwich, Connecticut of Alzheimer's disease on May 31, 1987.

 Federal government service

 According to the Seagraves, Anderson was with Douglas MacArthur and Edward Lansdale inspecting the Philippine caves containing Yamashita's gold immediately after World War II ended.

 During his time as Navy Secretary, he ended the last formal vestiges of racial segregation in the Navy and advocated the force levels and technological advances necessary to maintain a flexible defense strategy.
 In May 1954, Anderson left his Navy post to become Deputy Secretary of Defense.
 He received the Medal of Freedom in 1955.
 From 1957 to 1961, he served as Eisenhower's Secretary of the Treasury.

 Eisenhower was particularly impressed by Anderson's abilities, believing him to be more than capable of being president himself, and named him as one of his leading choices to be his running mate in 1956 if Vice-President Richard Nixon had accepted Eisenhower's recommendation to leave the vice-presidency to serve as Secretary of Defense.
 However, Nixon opted to remain on the ticket with Ike.
 As 1960 approached, although Eisenhower acknowledged that Nixon certainly had the Republican presidential nomination sewn up, Eisenhower privately pressed Anderson to enter the primaries and to challenge Nixon, but Anderson declined.
 Once Nixon was nominated, Eisenhower suggested that he select Anderson as his running mate, but Nixon chose Henry Cabot Lodge Jr. instead.
 Eisenhower said Anderson "is just about the ablest man that I know, He would make a splendid President."